Stability conditions on Kuznetsov components: Fano threefolds

 \section{Fano threefolds}

 In this section we apply the results of the previous sections in order to construct stability conditions on the Kuznetsov component of all but one deformation type of Fano threefolds of Picard rank one.
+We assume the base field is algebraically closed and has characteristic either zero or sufficiently large.\footnote{Our own constructions, in Theorems~\ref{thm:index2}, \ref{thm:1object} and \ref{thm:index1}, work for arbitrary characteristic; this is due to Remark~\ref{rem:BGpositive}.
+Where we refer to prior explicit descriptions of Kuznetsov components, this typically require the characteristic to be sufficiently large.}